cpslab-rutgers/auvkit/README.rst

 **********************

-This project was based off the work of Wahhaj Zahedi, Milos Seskar, Agam Modasiya, Karun Kanda, Archana Arjula, and Mohammad Nadeem under the guidance Mehdi Rahmati.
+This project was based off the work of Wahhaj Zahedi, Milos Seskar, Agam Modasiya, Karun Kanda, Archana Arjula, and Mohammad Nadeem under the guidance Mehdi Rahmati and Prof. Dario Pompili.